FailAcademy/learning/wdp-toronto/_projects/project-03.md

 Your project must:

-- Load products from the Best Buy API
-- Inject HTML from looping through the JSON data
-- Create a slider for all the products to live in
-- Be able to add/delete items from the cart
-- Save items to the browser's sessionStorage, so it will survive a refresh
+* Move paddles on up/down, a/z keypress for two different players
+* Initialize a moving ball in the middle of the board at start and after a goal
+* Reverse the ball directions when it reaches a wall or touches a paddle
+* Track and display user score as goals against opponent
+* Trigger audio on ball bounces

 **General requirements:**

 Your project must:

-- Have a gulpfile set up to do es6->js, scss->css, minification, concatenation, and browsersync
+* Be loaded using Webpack
-- Contain a `build` directory for ES6 compiled into ES5 using Babel
+* Contain a `build` directory for ES6 compiled into ES5 using Babel
-- Contain an appropriate `package.json` file
+* Contain an appropriate `package.json` file
-- Demonstrate effective organization of the project’s root directory
+* Demonstrate effective organization of the project’s root directory
-- Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
+* Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
-- Be pushed to GitHub (with all of your commits synced to it)
+* Be pushed to GitHub (with all of your commits synced to it)
-- Contain a `README.md` file describing the project (e.g. technologies used, personal learnings, etc.)
+* Contain a `README.md` file describing the project (e.g. technologies used, personal learnings, etc.)
-- Be replicatable on another machine (try having a classmate clone your project and run it)

 **HTML requirements:**

 Your project must contain:

-- Use HTML5 elements where appropriate

-**SCSS requirements:**

-Your project must:

-- Be responsively designed usig a mobile-first approach
-- Be optimized for 3 screen sizes: mobile, `min-width: 600px` and `min-width: 1240px`
-- Use `@mixins` and `$variables` where appropriate
+* Use HTML5 Audio sounds triggered on ball bounces
+* Use SVGs to render the pong game with an initialized board with a background and coloured paddles and ball.

 **JS requirements:**

 Your project must:

-- Use default `import` and `export`
+* Use default `import` and `export`
-- Use an ES2015 class `constructor` and methods
+* Use an ES2015 class `constructor` and methods
-- Instantiate new objects using `new`
+* Instantiate new objects using `new`
-- Use of `this` appropriately within classes
+* Use of `this` appropriately within classes
-- Be written in an object-oriented style using classes
+* Be written in an object-oriented style using classes

 **Stretch goals:**

 Want to challenge yourself?
 Your project could also:

-- Integrate the stripe API
+* Trigger multiple balls
+* Create balls with special effects (different speeds, sizes, effects, etc.)
+* Trigger speed changes or size changes of paddles
+* Fire a shot from a paddle on key press
+* Declare a winner at a final score

 ## Submission Instructions

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to carlos@redacademy.com.
+When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to [carlos@redacademy.com](mailto:carlos@redacademy.com).